neeleythere/logseq/pages/A Tour of C++.md

   double d1 {2.3};
   double d2 = {2.3}; // both good
   ```
-- Use `auto` when there is not a specific ty
+- Use `auto` when there is not a specific reason to mention the type.
+Wanting to be clear is a valid reason.
+-